juliakm/DeepSearchAI/README.md

 As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:50505.
 Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.

 #### Local Setup: Enable Message Feedback

 To enable message feedback, you will need to set up CosmosDB resources.
-Then specify these additional environment variable:
+Then specify this additional environment variable:

-/.env
 - `AZURE_COSMOSDB_ENABLE_FEEDBACK=True`

 ## Environment variables